Language and Autism Support Team

 How a child or young person can start using the service

-Most individual referrals come to the service from school SENCOs via a team referral form.
+Most individual referrals come to the service from the school's Special Educational Needs Coordinators (SENCOs) via a team referral form.
 Referral forms are sent to schools at the beginning of the year.
 SENCOs should contact the team by email or telephone if they need any advice on making referrals.

 We aim to make initial contact within a week of receiving a referral.

 Parents are able to access advice from the service by telephoning us or sending an email

 Young people are able to access the service by telephoning or emailing us

 We are regularly notified of new diagnoses of Autism by Haringey Child Development Clinic.